stitchdata/docs/_integration-schemas/mailchimp/v2/automations.md

   - name: "emails_sent"
     type: "integer"
-    description: ""
+    description: "The total number of emails sent for the Automation."

     - name: "recipients"
       type: "object"
-    description: "The list settings for the automation."
+      description: "The list settings for the automation"
       subattributes:
       - name: "list_id"
         type: "string"
         description: "The list ID."
-        foreign-key-id: "list-id"

       - name: "list_is_active"
         type: "boolean"